 - WTOTERM is the terminology database created by the World Trade Organization (WTO).
 Searches can be carried out in and equivalences can be found in French, English, and Spanish.
 The terms included pertaining to the field of international trade.

 - TERMDAT:is an extensive multilingual specialist dictionary, providing a versatile aid for communication, text composition, and translation.

 - Linguee is a translation tool that combines an online dictionary and a search engine that regroups several hundred million bilingual texts.

 - TAUS Data: a cloud platform based on shared translation memories.
-It has 2130 language pairs in repository and 52.923.096.600 total number of words in repository.
+It has 2130 language pairs in the repository and 52.923.096.600 total number of words in the repository.